Magnon-photon coupling in a non-collinear magnetic insulator Cu$_2$OSeO$_3$

 \section{Temperature dependence of the magnon-photon coupling strength in the ferrimagnetic phase}

 The coupling strengths $g_1$ and $g_2$ depended strongly on temperature.
-In particular, the temperature dependence of the coupling strength $g_1(T)$ is shown in Fig.\,\ref{figure-g-temperature-dependence}.
+In particular, the temperature dependence of the coupling strength $g_1(T)$ is shown in Fig.\,\ref{figure-g-temperature-dependence} (measurements were performed in the zero-field-cooled regime).
 Assuming that the effective total number of spins is proportional to the net magnetization $M$, $N(T) \propto M(T)$, we find that the experimental data can be well described by the $\sqrt{M(T)}$ function normalized to the value of coupling strength at low temperatures (see Fig.\,\ref{figure-g-temperature-dependence}(c)), where $M(T)$ is calculated using the Weiss model of ferromagnetism described below.
 In our experiments, it was not possible to measure the magnetization profile $M(T)$ directly.
-However, in Fig. \,\ref{figure-g-temperature-dependence}(c), we plot a theoretical estimate of the temperature dependence of the coupling strength based on the magnetization profile of a similar Cu$_2$OSeO$_3$ sample which we measured at the magnetic field of 3000\,Oe using a standard SQUID measurement system.
+However, in Fig. \,\ref{figure-g-temperature-dependence}(c), we plot a theoretical estimate of the temperature dependence of the coupling strength based on the magnetization profile of a Cu$_2$OSeO$_3$ sample of isotropic shape which we measured at the magnetic field of $H_0=3000$\,Oe, $H_0 \mathrm{\parallel [110]}$, using a standard SQUID measurement system.
 A slight discrepancy between the SQUID data and our results is caused by 1) different demagnetization factors of the two samples, and 2) a difference between the actual temperature of the sample and the value measured by a temperature sensor mounted on the wall of a helium-flow cryostat used in our experiments.

 We will use the Weiss model of ferromagnetism\,\cite{Blundell2001} to calculate the net magnetization $M$ in the ferrimagnetic phase as a function of the temperature $T$ and the external magnetic field $B$, $M = M(T,B)$.
 The ferromagnetic interaction is modeled by introducing the molecular field